OPENAIRINTERFACE/openairinterface5g/ci-scripts/yaml_files/4g_rfsimulator_fdd_05MHz/README.md

 # 1. Retrieving the images on Docker-Hub #

-Currently the images are hosted under the user account `rdefosseoai`.
+Currently the images are hosted under the team account `oaisoftwarealliance`.
+They were previously hosted under the user account `rdefosseoai`.

-This may change in the future.

 Once again you may need to log on [docker-hub](https://hub.docker.com/) if your organization has reached pulling limit as `anonymous`.